The ovulation cycle occurs in two phases.

-The primary function of the corpus luteum is to release the hormone progesterone, which stimulates growth or thickening of the lining of your uterus.
-This prepares the uterus for implantation of a fertilized egg or embryo.
+Progesterone stimulates growth or thickening of the lining of your uterus.
+This prepares the uterus for the implantation of a fertilized egg or embryo.

 The luteal phase is important in the reproductive cycle.
-Unfortunately, some women have a short luteal phase, also known as a luteal phase defect.
-As a result, it becomes harder to become pregnant.
+Some women may have a short luteal phase, also known as a luteal phase defect (LPD).
+As a result, it gets harder to become pregnant.

-A luteal phase defect can also be caused by health conditions, such as:
+LPD can also be caused by certain conditions, such as:

 - endometriosis, a condition where tissue normally found inside the uterus starts to grow outside the uterus

-- polycystic ovarian syndrome, a disorder that causes enlarged ovaries with small cysts
+- polycystic ovarian syndrome (PCOS), a disorder that causes enlarged ovaries with small cysts

-- thyroid disorders, such as an overactive or an underactive thyroid, Hashimoto’s disease, and iodine deficiency
+- thyroid disorders, such as an overactive or an underactive thyroid, Hashimoto’s thyroiditis, and iodine deficiency

 - excessive exercise

-- follicle-stimulating hormone, a hormone released by the pituitary gland that regulates ovary function
+- follicle-stimulating hormone (FSH), a hormone released by the pituitary gland that regulates ovary function

 - luteinizing hormone, the hormone that triggers ovulation

-- progesterone, the hormone that stimulates growth of the uterine lining
+- progesterone, the hormone that stimulates the growth of the uterine lining

 - fallopian tubes

-Once you doctor identifies the underlying cause of a luteal phase defect, pregnancy may be possible.
+Once your doctor identifies the underlying cause of your LPD, pregnancy may be possible.
 In many cases, treating the cause is key to improving fertility.

-Your doctor may also recommend supplemental human chorionic gonadotropin, which is a pregnancy hormone.
+Your doctor may also recommend supplemental human chorionic gonadotropin (hCG), which is a pregnancy hormone.
 Taking this supplement can help your body secrete a higher level of the hormone progesterone.

-You might also take additional progesterone supplements after ovulation.
-This helps your uterine lining grow to a point where it can support implantation of a fertilized egg.
+Your doctor may also recommend taking additional progesterone supplements after ovulation.
+This helps your uterine lining grow to a point where it can support the implantation of a fertilized egg.

-Other methods to increase your chance of pregnancy include medications such as clomiphene citrate, which stimulates your ovaries to produce more follicles and release more eggs.
+Other methods to increase your chance of getting pregnant include medications, such as clomiphene citrate, which stimulates your ovaries to produce more follicles and release more eggs.

 Not all treatments work for every woman, so you’ll have to work closely with your doctor to find the most effective medication or supplement.